XiliangSong/Chinese_SF/README.md

 ## Usage

-Currently only KBP SF format query input is accepted.
 Examples are provided in 'example/'.

 Use command